apache/shardingsphere/community/content/contribute/test-engine.en.md

   </sql-cases>
 ```

-base on that config, we set up the sql for assert and database type. and these sqls could share in different module, that's why we extract the sharding-sql-test as a stand alone module
+Developer setup the SQL for assertion and database type during on the configuration file.
+And these SQLs could share in different test engine, that's why we extract the `sharding-sql-test` as a stand alone module.

-### Assert Configuration
+#### Assertion Configuration

-we have confirmed what kind of sql execute in which environment in upon config, hereby let's define the data for assert
+We have confirmed what kind of sql execute in which environment in upon config, hereby let's define the data for assert.
-there are two kinds of config for assert, one is at `/incubator-shardingsphere/sharding-integration-test/sharding-jdbc-test/src/test/resources/integrate/cases/SQL-TYPE/SQL-TYPE-integrate-test-cases.xml`
+There are two kinds of config for assert, one is at `/incubator-shardingsphere/sharding-integration-test/sharding-jdbc-test/src/test/resources/integrate/cases/SQL-TYPE/SQL-TYPE-integrate-test-cases.xml`.
-this file just like an index, defined the sql, parameters and expected index position for execution . the sql is the value for sql-case-id, example as following :
+This file just like an index, defined the sql, parameters and expected index position for execution. the SQL is the value for `sql-case-id`.
+For example:

 ```xml
 <integrate-test-cases>